vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 diagram, symbolizing the union of Śiva and Śakti, which we have already seen in chapter 2, *śl* .
 21.

-She is to be worshipped with all freedom of practice \( *svairācāreṇa* \), that is, says the Dī, “with elements pleasing to the senses and whose nature is what the worshipper desires,” a practice, it adds, characterized by an intense one-pointed mental concentration on the blazing pulsation \( *pari-sphurat paramānusaṁdhāna* \) of the supreme.
+She is to be worshipped with all freedom of practice \( *svairācāreṇa* \), that is, says the Dī , “with elements pleasing to the senses and whose nature is what the worshipper desires,” a practice, it adds, characterized by an intense one-pointed mental concentration on the blazing pulsation \( *pari-sphurat paramānusaṁdhāna* \) of the supreme.
 Tantric worship, as we have already seen, implies the total mental and bodily, intensely lived participation of the offi

 ciant in the ritual action.
-The Dīquotes here stanza 74 of
+The Dī quotes here stanza 74 of

 the *Vijñānabhairava* : “Wherever the mind of the individual fi nds satisfaction, on this supreme point the mind is to be fi rmly concentrated, for the supreme bliss shines intensely there.”